Alexamk/RREFinder/README.md

 4) The databases need to be downloaded

 Exploratory mode relies on the secondary structure predictions of HHSuite.
-Although the HHSuite is installed with Conda, the secondary structure prediction script is not.
-Nevertheless, it is downloaded along with the rest of the package, and can be found in the environment scripts folder (Typically found under ''$CONDA_PREFIX/scripts''
+Although the HHSuite is installed with Conda, the secondary structure prediction script is not, and not officially supported.
+It is required for exploratory mode however.
+It is downloaded along with the rest of the HHSuite package, and can be found in the environment scripts folder (Typically found under `$CONDA_PREFIX/scripts`).

-Running the script "setup_RRE_exploratory.py" will create shell files in the /etc/conda/activate.d and /etc/conda/deactivate.d folders that set and unset/reset the HHLIB and PATH variables.
-It will find the HHPaths.pm file and update it.
+Running the script `setup_RRE_exploratory.py` will create shell files in the `/etc/conda/activate.d` and `/etc/conda/deactivate.d` folders that set and unset/reset the HHLIB and PATH variables.
+It will find the `HHPaths.pm` file and update it.
 And it will download the databases from the zenodo repository.

-Note that the script has not been tested in a wide variety of conda environments.
+Note that the script is sort of trying to overcome the fact that the HHsuite scripts are not officially supported.
+It has not been tested in a wide variety of conda environments.
 Use at your own risk, and let me know if it can be improved.

-If you prefer to set these yourself (or if you have done a manual installation), you can follow the steps below.
+If you prefer to perform steps 1-4 yourself (or if you prefer a manual installation), you can follow the steps below.

 ## Manual install